 Professional Secretary Certification & Certificate Programs

-Secretary certificate programs cover a variety of computer and organizational skills necessary for entering the field, and they can prepare students for software-specific certifications, like those pertaining to Microsoft Office.
-They can also prepare students for voluntary certification as professional secretaries.
-Certificate programs typically last 1-2 years and require little more than a high school diploma for admission.
+Secretary certificate programs cover a variety of computer and organizational skills necessary for entering the field.
+These certificate programs also prepare students to earn software-specific certification as well as credentials from professional secretary organizations.
+Certificate programs typically last 1-2 years and require a high school diploma for admission.

 Modern secretary certificate programs address a variety of software packages necessary to organize data in a modern office.
-Some programs even require students to take courses that lead to individual Microsoft Office Specialist (MOS) certifications in Excel, Word, Outlook, PowerPoint or Access.
+Some programs even require students to take courses that lead to individual Microsoft Office Specialist (MOS) certifications in Excel, Word, Outlook, PowerPoint, or Access.
 Other common coursework includes:

 - Office procedures

 The field for secretaries is expected to grow by 3% from 2014-2024, according to the U.S. Bureau of Labor Statistic (BLS).
 The median salary for a secretary was $36,500 as of 2015 (www.bls.gov), with the highest 10% of secretaries earning in excess of $60,640.

 Secretary certificate programs are only the beginning of demonstrating knowledge in office procedures.
 Various organizations, such as the International Association of Administrative Professionals (www.iaap-hq.org), offer industry certification such as the 3-part Certified Professional Secretary (CPS) and 4-part Certified Administrative Professional (CAP) exams.